-Call2Recycle will continue its collaboration with a variety of remote communities including First Nations, municipal offices and provincial government.
+The program will continue its collaboration with a variety of remote communities including First Nations, municipal offices and provincial government.
 Call2Recycle has joined forces with other Producer Responsible Organizations (PROs) in order to more effectively service remote communities by pooling resources, sharing costs, and promoting and educating on recycling.

-Call2Recycle partners with other PROs in Manitoba to provide recycling services to First Nations communities accessible by seasonal ice roads.
+In partnership with other PROs in Manitoba, recycling services are provided to participating First Nations communities accessible by seasonal ice roads.
 The project focuses on ensuring communities have the required materials to collect, store, and safely transport stewarded materials and on the removal of designated stewardship material from selected communities.

-In the coming years Call2Recycle will continue to work with organizations such as Indigenous and Northern Affairs Canada to participate in Environmental Awareness sessions with First Nations communities.
-Call2Recycle will deliver educational material to create awareness for our program among the First Nations chiefs and their communities.
+In the coming years, the program will continue to work with organizations such as Indigenous Services Canada to participate in Environmental Awareness sessions with First Nations communities.
+The program will deliver educational material to create awareness for our program among the First Nations chiefs and their communities.